GeorgeWere/georgewere.github.io/_posts/2023-09-24-htb-brainfuck.md

 Then you can go to admin panel.
 ```
-Key take alway:

-  You can login as anyone without knowing password because of incorrect usage of wp_set_auth_cookie().
+Key take away: You can login as anyone without knowing password because of incorrect usage of `wp_set_auth_cookie()`.

 Cool Lets try it out.